José Embaló

-José Alberto Djaló Embaló (born 3 May 1993) is a footballer who plays as a center-forward.
+José Alberto Djaló Embaló (born 3 May 1993) is a footballer who plays as a forward, most recently for Armenian side Alashkert.
 Born in Portugal, he plays for the Guinea-Bissau national team.

-Besides Portugal, he has played in Cyprus, Romania, Iceland, Poland, Armenia and now Malaysia.
+Besides Portugal, he has played in Cyprus, Romania, Iceland, Poland, Armenia, Malaysia and Lebanon.

-Career

-Club
+Club career

 On 27 January 2013, Embaló made his professional debut with AEL Limassol in the Cypriot First Division match against Nea Salamis replacing Orlando Sá (60th minute).

+In July 2023, he joined Nejmeh in the Lebanese Premier League.

+On 25 February 2024, Embaló joined China League One club Dalian Young Boy.

-International
+International career

-Embaló made his debut for Guinea-Bissau national football team on 23 March 2022 against Equatorial Guinea, scoring two goals in their 3-0 victory.
+Embaló made his debut for Guinea-Bissau national team on 23 March 2022 against Equatorial Guinea, scoring two goals in their 3–0 victory.

 Personal life

 Embaló is the cousin of the Portuguese footballer Yannick Djaló.